Propane guide

 Effect of propane gas on the human organism

-Although propane gas has no toxic effect like carbon monoxide or other gases, it can cause more or less severe health problems on contact.
+Although propane gas has no strong toxic effect like carbon monoxide or other gases, it can cause more or less severe health problems on contact.
 Propane gas can either be absorbed via the respiratory tract or cause damage through skin absorption.

 Propane poses a particular risk due to its significantly higher weight than that of air.
 As a result, the gas always accumulates in the lowest areas of a room or building.
-If this area is entered, a correspondingly high concentration in the breathing air can lead to breathing problems and even suffocation due to a lack of oxygen.
+If such an area is entered, a correspondingly high concentration in the breathing air can lead to breathing problems and even suffocation due to a lack of oxygen.

 Acute damage from propane gas

-Chronic exposure to propane
+Long term and regular exposure to propane

 First aid measures in the event of contact with propane gas